- What’s the difference between DTG and screen printing?

 While there are a lot of ways to save money on screen printing ink, DTG inks are typically crafted for one specific manufacturer’s printers.

 So how much does DTG ink cost?
 Each DTG ink cartridge costs around $200.
 For a typical CMYK DTG printer (with two white inks), there may be $1,200 worth of ink in the printer at any given time.

-It may cost $300 to $400 a month to run a DTG machine.
+Ink alone can cost more than $400 a month to run a DTG machine.

 There are a handful of major DTG printing manufacturers – with many more waiting in the wings.

 An important note: virtually every DTG printing manufacturer utilizes the “razor-razor blade” model – meaning they make the bulk of their income from selling DTG ink, not selling DTG machines – so check ink pricing as well as machine pricing.
 A higher-cost machine may have lower-cost ink (and vice-versa).

 Their large DTG printers are priced at a premium but are known for excellent service, warranties, and generally high build quality.

 Brother has made a name for itself in the DTG space with their versatile and powerful GTX line of printers.
 The GTX printers are notorious for their ability to print on a wide range of textiles.

 Epson is famous for their large-format printers, and is a common household name with decades of experience in inkjet printing.

-AnaJet by RICOH is Ricoh's DTG division.
-Ricoh is a leader in embroidery technology and has begun its acquisition and expansion phase.
+With decades of experience in embroidery technology, Ricoh has begun its acquisition and expansion phase.
 AnaJet invested heavily in consumer education and ongoing support for their DTG users, making it a good fit for Ricoh’s solutions-oriented business model.